 “The earnings and benefits of this career path are great,” Fragassi said.
 “Considering most therapists have either their Bachelor’s or Associate’s Degree this is a very substantial pay grade.
 I’ve been working at my career for almost two years now and have received a raise and bonus each of those years.”

-Also in 2016, the highest paying facilities employing RTTs were outpatient care centers, state, local and private hospitals and Physicians offices.
+The highest paying facilities employing RTTs were outpatient care centers, state, local and private hospitals and Physicians offices.
 The top paying states were California, New Jersey, Oregon, Florida and Washington.

 Unions, Groups and Associations